vault27/Foundation/vxlan.md

 - MAC-IP routing update contains two RT: for MAC VRF (first one) and IP VRF; and 2 VNIs: the first one for switching and second one for routing
 - MAC-IP also contains Router MAC (as an extended community) for routing: MAC of VLAN 2 in our example, so VTEP-1 knows what change MAC to before sendong to VTEP-2

+**Configuration overview (in addition to Assymetric)**
+- Add route target and RD to IP VRF
+- Add L3 VNI to each VRF - Create fake VLAN and fake SVI for it
+- Add anycast gateway to each SVI
+- Add L3 VNI to NVE interface

 ## Configuration

 ### Static peers on Nexus - flood and learn, no EVPN